-Honda isn’t the kind of car maker to measure success exclusively in terms of units sold and overall market share captured – but as far as UK sales of its Civic are concerned, that’s probably just as well.
+It's never been the kind of car maker to measure success exclusively in terms of units sold and overall market share captured – but as far as UK sales of its Honda Civic are concerned, that’s probably just as well for Honda.

 This engineering-led innovator has been making Civics for four decades and more than 20 million examples have been sold worldwide.